 I can’t wait to see you succeed and I’d be honored to be the one to help you!

-Stacey Curnow helps women find and live their purpose.
-She left behind a 20-year career as a nurse-midwife – helping women give birth to babies – to help you give birth to your BIG dreams.
+Stacey Curnow is a sought-after purpose and success coach who recently left behind a 20-year career in nurse-midwifery – helping women give birth to babies – to help women give birth to their BIG dreams.

 She received her bachelor’s degree from Oberlin College, her nursing degree from the University of North Carolina at Chapel Hill and her master’s degree in midwifery from Yale University.